dibyendumajumdar/ravi-vscode-debugger/README.md

 This is work in progress.
 The basic debugger is working with following features and limitations.

 * Launch a Ravi/Lua 5.3 program and stop on entry (note that Lua 5.1 and 5.2 are not supported)
-* Step through code (stepin, stepout, next all behave as stepin)
+* Step through code
 * Continue works, but pause doesn't
 * Set breakpoints at line/source level (upto a max of 20 breakpoints)
-* Only local variables and variable arguments are shown in the Variables window right now; number of variables displayed is limited to 120
+* Local variables and variable arguments are shown in the Variables window right now; number of variables displayed is limited to 120
 * Tables are expanded to one level only - expansion limited to 120 elements
 * Lua stdout and stderr are redirected to the debugger
 * The debugger can step into dynamically generated Lua code